alxwuz/11SE_Task-2/PROJECT_DOCUMENTATION.md

 ## **Review**
 1. **Evaluate**

-All of the code has been successfully implemented to use OOP code, including most of its features like inheritance, encapsulation, etc. It still includes all of the features that were implied in the functional and non-functional requirements, making all the criteria good.
+All the code has been successfully implemented to use OOP fundamentals, including most of its features like inheritance, encapsulation, etc. It still includes all the features that were implied in the functional and non-functional requirements, making all the criteria good.
 All that's left to do is make the program look better and add some more features (including accuracy calculation).

 2. **Analyse**

-When running the program, it almost all of the input and output as planned.
+When running the program, it almost all the input and output as planned.
 If there is an error, for example trying to generate more words than the wordlist has, it will give a messagebox error and clear the input so the user can retry.
 It also handles the output by correctly calculating the WPM, although the time starts when the words are generated, not when the user starts the typing (which will be fixed in Sprint 4).
 Therefore, the program handles most of the input and output, there just need to be some small fixes and updates.

 3. **Assess**

-Like the other sprints, the code is well organised, and has been improved by renaming the variables and making it more readable.
+Like the other sprints, the code is well organised and has been improved by renaming the variables and making it more readable.
 The docstrings clearly highlight what the class is doing, and the comments inform specific lines of code, maintaining a clear readability factor and being coherent.

 4. **Explain**

 There isn't much to do for the code structure as there will not need to be any improvements, what is needed is just adding the last few features in Sprint 4 and updating the GUI, which is more important.
 As for that, everything is going well.

 ## **Launch**